Laura Volpintesta Sketching Stripes with Adobe Fresco app for fashion illustration

 Fashion Illustrators: Using Tinted Papers

-From traditional to experimental, from “analog” (paper and pencils, watercolors) to digital, to the range of voices out there, fashion illustration is a powerful voice in the world.
-I feel fashion illustration is a story of people.
-It says so much!
+From traditional to experimental, from “analog” (paper and pencils, watercolors) to digital, to the range of voices out there, fashion illustration will always be a powerful voice in the world becasue i fashion illustration is a story of people.

 Here is my recent digital fashion illustration of a Stella McCartney ensemble.

 Whenever we take fashion, humans and the human body, and adornment– and express it through art, that’s fashion illustration to me!
+Even if its making a doll, I consider that doll a fashion illustration in 3D.

 We can all get stuck in that “‘white paper, black line” mindset that I’m convinced comes from learning our ABCs as kids.